 '''

 [ODBC Drivers]

 Simba Oracle ODBC Driver 32-bit=Installed

 Simba Oracle ODBC Driver 64-bit=Installed

 [Simba Oracle ODBC Driver 32-bit]

 Description=Simba Oracle ODBC Driver (32-bit)

 Driver=/opt/simba/oracleodbc/lib/32/liboracleodbc_sb32.so

 [Simba Oracle ODBC Driver 64-bit]

 Description=Simba Oracle ODBC Driver (64-bit)

-Driver=/opt/simba/oracleodbc/lib/64/liboracleodbc sb64.so
+Driver=/opt/simba/oracleodbc/lib/64/liboracleodbc_sb64.so

 '''

 You can now connect to your data store by providing your application with a connection string where the Driver property is set to the driver name specified in the odbcinst.ini file, and all the other necessary connection properties are also set.
-For more information, see "DSN-less Connection String Examples" in Using a Connection String on page 35.
+For more information, see "DSN-less Connection String Examples" in Using a Connection String on page 39.

-For instructions about configuring SSL connections, see Configuring SSL Verification on a Non-Windows Machine on page 30.
+For instructions about configuring specific connection features, see the following:

+- Configuring Authentication on a Non-Windows Machine on page 33 - Configuring SSL Verification on a Non-Windows Machine on page 34

-For detailed information about all the connection properties that the driver supports, see Driver Configuration Options on page 40.
+For detailed information about all the connection properties that the driver supports, see Driver Configuration Options on page 45.